Pdave-dcn/Fullstack-blog-project/docs/frontend-editor.md

 The application interacts with the backend API using:

-- Fetch API for HTTP requests
+- Axios for HTTP requests
+- TanStack React Query for data fetching and caching
 - JWT tokens for authentication
+- Zod schemas for request/response validation
 - Error handling utilities

 ## Environment Configuration